Selling a House As-Is: A Simple (but Complete) Guide

 Still not sure whether you should sell your home as-is?

-It might be helpful to know if your selling situation is similar to other homeowners who have sold their properties without making needed improvements and/or repairs.
+It might be helpful to know if your selling situation is similar to other homeowners who have sold their properties without making needed improvements.

 Based on my experience, here are the top five reasons why home sellers take the as-is route: